 Note: In according with the School of Business' accrediting agency, the AACSB, all School of Business degree programs (Accounting, Computer Information Systems, and Business Administration) share four SLOs.
 However, the School of Business began an initiative of updating our knowledge exam and implementing an SLO 5 specific to each degree program in AY 2017-2018.
 These changes are meant to drive continuous improvement, increase student learning, and make our assessment process more robust and specific to each degree program in the overall School of Business.
-And, of course, as these are School of Business-wide plans, the Accounting degree program is included in these changes.
-Activities regarding the four shared SLOs as well as Accounting program-specific discussion can be found below.
+And, of course, as these are School of Business-wide plans, the Computer Information Systems degree program is included in these changes.
+Activities regarding the four shared SLOs as well as Computer Information Systems program-specific discussion can be found below.

-Student learning outcome data was collected, analyzed, and reported within the Accounting degree program.
+Student learning outcome data was collected, analyzed, and reported across the Computer Information Systems degree program.
 Measures used to collect data include partial SoBUSKE results, reports, case studies, projects, additional exams, presentations, and written exercises.

-An analysis of student learning outcomes data in AY 2017-2018 presented a profile of overall success in students meeting the established Acceptable Targets, and in many cases the Acceptable Targets were met and exceeded (n=9).
+An analysis of this collected data presented a profile of overall success in meeting the student learning outcomes established as Acceptable Targets and in many cases the Acceptable Targets were met and exceeded (n=9).
 Several Ideal Targets were also met (n=4).